 This RFP and any bid proposals, as well as any resulting contracts, including amendments, addenda, or attachments, is/are subject to public disclosure under the West Virginia Freedom of Information Act ("FOIA") [W. Va.
 Code Chapter 29B].
 Bidders must agree and understand that their submissions may be subject to disclosure or release based on a FOIA request.
-Accordingly, if the Bidder considers any part of its bid proposal to contain "proprietary," "confidential," "private," or "trade secret" information exempt from disclosure under FOIA then the Bidder must provide a second, redacted copy of a Bid submission is received from the Bidder, the PEIA is compelled by law to release the unredacted bid submission to a FOIA requester.
+Accordingly, if the Bidder considers any part of its bid proposal to contain "proprietary," "confidential," "private," or "trade secret" information exempt from disclosure under FOIA then the Bidder must provide a second, redacted copy of its bid proposal in conjunction with the original full bid proposal.
+If no redacted copy of a Bid submission is received from the Bidder, the PEIA is compelled by law to release the unredacted bid submission to a FOIA requester.
 For what may be viewed as exempt from disclosure under FOIA, please see W. Va.
 Code § 29B-1-4(a)(1) here: West Virginia Code | §29B-1-4 (wvlegislature.gov)